Mano2610/CE888/Assignment2/README.md

   To run the offensive detenction for the dataset, Please run the offensive.ipynb file

-   Following Python libraries need to be installed before running the code.
+   Following Python libraries need to be installed before running the code -
     pytorch-transformers,
     transformers,
     numpy,